thybag/quick-spot/readme.md

 **option.clickhandler** - A callback to define what should happen when an item is selected.
 This callback is passed the json object for the selected item.

 **option.searchon** - An array defining which attributes in your JSON quickspot should pay attention to.
 If this is not set quickspot will look at all of them.

+**options.gen_score** - Callback to set custom ranking algorithm.
+Is passed a single result object and the search string & returns an int.
+The higher the number the higher the result will be shown.